Quackers711/EnigmaHackathon24/README.md

 This Hackathon only lasted about 4 hours.

 I started off the Hackathon by brainstorming a few ideas and wrote them down below.
 This was also my very first hackathon and I'm quite happy with what I managed to make.
-I ended up winning the solo category.

 ## How to run
 To run the project simply run: